MichalVasulka/DevOpsLab/README.md

 from docker docs:
 https://docs.docker.com/engine/security/apparmor/

-AppArmor security profiles for Docker
+AppArmor security profiles for Docker:

 AppArmor (Application Armor) is a Linux security module that protects an operating system and its applications from security threats.
 To use it, a system administrator associates an AppArmor security profile with each program.
 Docker expects to find an AppArmor policy loaded and enforced.

 Docker automatically generates and loads a default profile for containers named docker-default.
 The Docker binary generates this profile in tmpfs and then loads it into the kernel.